 One more thing that might make your walls a bit thicker without too much hassle is adding a layer of drywall.
 If you’d like, you could even make it soundproof drywall, which is made of gypsum, ceramics, and viscoelastics.
 However, even if you aren’t working with soundproof drywall, you could make any drywall thicker by layering it up.

-As you may be aware, in my article on the best way to soundproof a wall I wrote about how you could make a sort of Green Glue sandwich.
+As you may be aware, in my article on soundproofing with drywall I wrote about how you could make a sort of Green Glue sandwich.
 For those who aren’t aware, Green Glue is a product with soundproofing properties which works best when it’s applied between two hard surfaces.
 So you can put Green Glue on your existing drywall and put another layer of drywall on top.
 In fact, you could layer one more layer on top of that if you’d like.

 Of course, you should do this in addition to the other steps I’ve mentioned, if you want the best results.
 Stacking furniture against the wall remains one of the best options.